letelete/split-buddy-mobile-app/README.md

-# Tranquility - Mobile App
+# Split, Budy - Track, and manage your shared expenses